 - Amateur racecar driving

 - Scuba Diving

-Most companies factor in the frequency of participation in the hobby, location and variables like how fast you drive or how high up the bungee spot is.
+Most companies factor in participation frequency, the location of the hobby, and relevant variables, such as if you engage in speeding or how high up the bungee spot is.

-High-Risk Clients and BestLifeQuote.Com
+High-Risk Clients and BestLifeQuote.com

 As you probably guessed, there are some drawbacks of guaranteed acceptance life insurance.
 They are more expensive and have low coverage limits.

 Want to speak with us regarding your life insurance needs?
-Fill out the form on this page or call us at 888-552-6159.
+Fill out the form on this page or call us at 800-712-8519.